- Find out why you should use press releases

 Writing a press release is a rite of passage for any marketer.
 As a document, it’s one of the most important tools in your arsenal: it’s essentially a declaration of exciting news for your company.

 If you don’t have any experience writing press releases, or you’d just like a refresher, let us help you out.
 Our expert content writers have created a template that’s free to download, complete with easy-to-understand instructions for creating a perfectly formatted press release that gets your readers’ attention.

 What is a press release used for?

-A press release is an official statement issued to newspapers and industry publications giving information on your company’s latest news.
+A press release is an official statement issued to newspapers and industry publications to share your business’s news.
 Press releases follow a standard format and are used to get publicity from journalists or a media source.
-The objective is to help journalists separate the medium from other PR communication methods.
-It should also give the journalist all the information they need to write an article on the subject of the press release.
-What is a press release used for?
+The objective is to grab journalists’ attention and create enough intrigue to make them want to find out more.
+It should give them they need to write an article on the subject of the press release without googling you – so it needs to be snappy.

-- The total length of your press release should be under two pages, preferably not much longer than 500 words
+- The total length of your press release should be under two pages, and not much longer than 500 word.

-- Include at least one quote from a member of staff, preferably your CEO or another prominent person in your organisation about the value of the piece.
+- Include at least one quote from your CEO or another prominent person in your organisation about the value of the piece.
 Their authority will carry weight.